lester-lee/curious-places/contract.md

 **Preliminary Focus on Purpose**
 1. **Purpose:** Design a platform that will allow users to collaboratively share information based on location
+2. **Team Goal:** Learn more about the process behind designing a good product and how to make products more accessible to general demographics
+3. Target people interested in learning more about the world

 **Dividing Up the Teamwork: Group Roles**
   1. Shared responsibility for leadership and power